 Command Line Interface (CLI)

 Mother's command line interface allows you to interact with your grid.
 We can pass in arguments to the script to perform different actions.
-The CLI is available in the programmable block terminal, and you can run it by hitting the Run
+The CLI is available in the programmable block terminal, and you can run it by hitting the Run button (or using the Run action) with an argument.

 Tips

-See the Command Cheatsheet to get started!
+See the Cheatsheet to get started!

 Command Syntax